mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Lambda

-`auto` is perfect for specifying the return type of lambda functions.
+`auto` is perfect for specifying the type of lambda functions.

 ```cpp
 auto l = [](int i) { return i + 1; };